DamianEdwards/Nanorm/README.md

 A tiny data-access helper library for ADO.NET.
 Trimming and native AOT friendly.

-This library is still a work in progress and some parts are not yet ready for use.

 It supports:

 - Any ADO.NET data provider via [`System.Data.Common`](https://learn.microsoft.com/dotnet/api/system.data.common)